karimelgazar/youtube-downloader/Readme.md

 3. `alt+control+l` : "To Configure The Addon Settings",`

 💁 How To Use:
-1. select the link you want to download whether a single video, a playlist, or a whole channel <br>
+1. Choose the link you want to download whether a single video, a playlist, or a whole channel <br>
-    (⚠ the channel url must ends with "/videos" so you need to select the videos tab in the channel page and then copy the url)
+    ⚠ the channel url must ends with "/videos" so you need to select the videos tab in the channel page and then copy the url
-2.
+2. Press `ctrl+l` then `alt+control+y` and the download will begin in IDM